Shahar Azulay Founder and CEO

 The Node Not Ready error appears when a node in your Kubernetes cluster fails to reach the "ready" state, which is the state it needs to be in to host workloads.
 This typically happens because of insufficient resources on the node or an issue starting the kubelet agent on the node.

-The best way to troubleshoot this type of node status issue is to check the kubelet logs of affected worker nodes, as well as any operating system logs on the node, for information about why the node is failing to achieve a ready state.
+The best way to troubleshoot and fix this type of node status issue is to check the kubelet logs of affected worker nodes, as well as any operating system logs on the node, for information about why the node is failing to achieve a ready state.

 CreateContainerConfigError